mountain view with flower

 Sometimes in order to better care for our families, we need to care for ourselves too.

-What Christian Self Care Might Look Like
+What Christian Self-Care Might Look Like

-The idea that we often get of how self care should look is maybe one we should reject.
+The idea that we often get of how self-care should look is maybe one we should reject.
 If we need hours every day just to do our own thing, if we have to have certain commodities, maybe we are doing something wrong.

 See the video.

-• Reading the Bible
+• Reading God’s Word

 • Listening to an audio Bible